How to Recruit and Hire Ideal Remote Employees – The Ultimate Guide

 An applicant who sends such a letter after an interview is a sure-fire way to get some brownie points.

 Step 5: Arrange Team Meetings for the Sake of Transparency

 The job’s nature will determine the importance of this step.
 You can skip this step if you’re only looking for someone to freelance on a project that he can complete largely by himself.
-It can be beneficial to introduce a potential long-term employee to your team or to other colleagues if you are searching for a permanent employee.
+Introducing a potential long-term employee to your team or colleagues can be beneficial if you search for a permanent employee.

 You can schedule another video conference and invite your coworkers to join you.
 Invite remote workers to join you and have a conference call.
 Let everyone introduce themselves and have a chat.
 There are many benefits to this:

 It raises community spirit.
 Your team members will realize their value and importance.

 - Your colleagues may also be able to share their views about the candidate after the call.
 They must get along and respect one another if they work together.

 - Third, if you hire the candidate, he should already be familiar with the team and people he will be working with.
 It could be an important criterion in his decision-making process.

 This step is nice if you have the time, if your team has some interest and if there is an open job.

 Step 6: Here Comes the Probation Period (or Test)